-A defendant can employ one of three common defenses to challenge allegations under this statute.
-These include the accused showing that he/she:
+You can assert one of three common defenses to challenge allegations under this statute.
+These include the accused showing that you:

 - did not possess a fake identification card.

-- did not know that another person was using his/her ID.
+- did not know that another person was using your ID.

 - were a victim of police misconduct.

 2.1 No possession

-Recall that a person can be charged under these laws with the unlawful possession of a fake or canceled ID.
+Recall that you can be charged under these laws with the unlawful possession of a fake or canceled ID.
 Further, “possession” has a very precise legal definition under California criminal law.
-Therefore, a defendant can always raise the defense that he/she never had possession of a fake ID card.
+Therefore, you can always raise the defense that you never had possession of a fake ID card.

 2.2 No knowledge

-Note too that a person is guilty under this statute for knowingly allowing someone else to use his/her identification card.
-A valid defense, then, is for an accused to show that he/she never knew that another person used his/her ID.
-Perhaps, for example, the other person stole the defendant’s identification card.
+Note too that you can be guilty under this statute for knowingly allowing someone else to use your identification card.
+A valid defense, then, is for you to show that you never knew that another person used your ID.
+Perhaps, for example, the other person stole your identification card.

 2.3 Police misconduct

-It is always a defense under VC 13004 for a defendant to show that he/she was charged with a crime only because police officers engaged in misconduct.
+It is always a defense under VC 13004 to show that you were charged with a crime only because police officers engaged in misconduct.
 Examples of misconduct include: